hpe-dev-incubator/hpe-dev-portal/content/blog/build-your-own-ilo-redfish-simulator.md

 You can download the latest sources from the [release location](https://github.com/DMTF/Redfish-Mockup-Creator/releases/tag/1.1.1) in `.zip` or `.tar.gz` format.
 From there, you just need to unzip or untar the sources into a location from which Python 3 and companion modules is accessible.

-> **IMPORTANT NOTE:** As mentioned in the [`requirements.txt`](https://github.com/DMTF/Redfish-Mockup-Creator/blob/1.1.1/requirements.txt) file, the DMTF `redfish` Python module.
-This module is not compatible with the HPE `python-redfish-library` module
+> **IMPORTANT NOTE:** As mentioned in the [`requirements.txt`](https://github.com/DMTF/Redfish-Mockup-Creator/blob/1.1.1/requirements.txt) file, the DMTF `redfish` Python module is required.
+However, this module is not compatible with the HPE `python-redfish-library` because both of them contain a class called `redfish` but with different content.
+Use `pip uninstall python-redfish-library` before installing the

 The following command launches the `redfishMockupCreate.py` script against a remote Redfish service (`-r ilo5`) accessible with credentials (`-u`, `-p`).